 I have always said that everyone is in sales.
 Maybe you don’t hold the title of salesperson, but if the business you are in requires you to deal with people, you, my friend, are in sales.
-At Ziglar Inc., we fully understand that anyone on our staff can make a sale and anyone on our staff can lose a sale.
+At Ziglar Inc., we fully understand that anyone on our staff can make—or lose—a sale.

 Many years ago our company had a van that displayed our company logo and name in very large print across the full length of the vehicle.
 One particular day the individual driving the van made a bad choice to pass cars on the shoulder of the highway during afternoon traffic.
-I cannot tell you how many people that day came to associate our company name with the arrogant, impatient, illegal behavior of that one employee, but we got calls from folks who said they were surprised that someone from our company would behave that way… and this was before cell phones existed!
+I cannot tell you how many people that day came to associate our company name with the arrogant, impatient, illegal behavior of that one employee.
+We got calls from folks who said they were surprised that someone from our company would behave that way—and this was before cell phones existed!
 The behavior of one, whether it is good or bad, influences the opinions of many.

 I had to convince my staff that they were in the business of making a difference in the lives of people.
 I wanted them onboard with the idea that everything we did in our company had the potential to change someone’s life for the better.
 There was no task so small that it could be discounted.
 There were no conversations with customers that were not of monumental importance.
 Until everyone could see the bigger picture, they couldn’t truly understand how vitally important their role in the company really was.

 Listening, as you’ve heard before, is so basic it is often overlooked.
-If you are so busy thinking of what you’re going to say next that you can’t hear what your prospect or employee is saying, you’re going to miss your opportunity to connect to their felt need.
+If you are so busy thinking of what you’re going to say next that you can’t hear what your prospect or employee is saying, you’re going to miss your opportunity to connect to what they need.
 If you don’t know what their perception is, you can’t address their issues.
 You may as well have skipped the whole encounter.
 Slow down, focus and pay more sincere attention to what is being said than your prospect, client or employee expects.
-You’ll be surprised at how good listening creates a feeling of partnership.
+You’ll be surprised at the feeling of partnership good listening creates.